ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

         entire register, the placement of the piece within that register is defined by the ABI. "

-While this is not often a problem with normal relatively small CPU registers.
-GPUs make much more heavy use of vector registers which are often thousands of bits long.
-Furthermore, to work around this ABI dependency on CPU registers the ABI often defines different names for sub-registers.
+While this is not often a problem with typical, relatively small CPU registers, GPUs make much more heavy use of vector registers, which may be thousands of bits long.
+Furthermore, to work around this ABI dependency on CPU registers, the ABI often defines different names for sub-registers.
 For example on the x86, the lowest 16b of the 32b register known as EAX can be referred to as AX and within those 16b the lowest 8b can be referred to as AL and the next 8b are AH as if they were different registers.
-This workaround is not practical when there are already 256 vector registers which regularly have 2048b.
+This workaround is not practical when there are already 256 vector registers that have 2048 bits.

 These large vector registers can also be spilled to fast GPU memory to free up registers for a portion of a computation.
 Thus it is helpful to have DWARF expressions which refer to these source variables in the same way whether they are in a vector register or in memory.
-To allow the DWARF expressions to be factored the DWARF expressions must be composable in a way that expressions with the piece opperator are not.
+To allow the DWARF expressions to be factored the DWARF expressions must be composable in a way that expressions with the piece operator are not.

-A very common thing done in GPUs is combining two 32b slices of vector registers to make a 64b double.
+A very common thing done in GPUs is combining two 32b slices of different vector registers to make a 64b double.
 This can be done with the piece operators with something like:

     DW_OP_regx vreg0
-    DW_OP_offset 8 # This could also be computed using DW_OP_push_lane
+    DW_OP_lit8         # This could also be computed using DW_OP_push_lane
-                   # but in this example, I just picked a number.
+    DW_OP_offset       # but in this example, we just picked a number.
     DW_OP_piece 4
     DW_OP_regx vreg1
+    DW_OP_lit8
-    DW_OP_offset 8
+    DW_OP_offset
     DW_OP_piece 4

 *Note that the small 'v' indicates where the offset into the base